EMS Continuing Education

 Refresher Course Information

-TMCC is proud to offer EMS refreshers for both EMTs and Advanced EMTs who wish to recertify with both National Registry of Emergency Medical Technicians (NREMT) and the state of Nevada.
+TMCC is proud to offer EMS refreshers for both EMTs and Advanced EMTs who wish to recertify with both National Registry of Emergency Medical Technicians (NREMT) and any state who accepts CAPCE-approved providers.

 Our refreshers are designed on current evidence-based practice to make sure you are up-to-date on medical practices for continued training and education.
 At the completion of the course, a certificate of completion will be given to each participant that will then need to be sent in with the corresponding paperwork or uploaded online for NREMT or State of Nevada.

 You must hold current EMT or AEMT certifications, unless you are required to take the refresher to get your certification up to date or need to retake the NREMT Cognitive Exam.
-Please contact the state of Nevada and/or NREMT for further information.
+Please contact the State of Nevada and/or NREMT for further information.

 Inclement Weather Policy